vr1eva/aiamano/README.md

+To initiate the setup, bind your key to the terminal using: OPENAI_API_KEY=<key> npm run setup.
+To remove all assistants, execute npm run destroy instead.

-Create an .env file and add your OpenAI key including other credentials:
+Create an .env file and add your OpenAI key including other credentials and host locally with npm run dev.

 ```env
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=